ASV Mark II radar: ASV Mk. I

 In early August, the team was informed that the Air Ministry had ordered 30 AI units and expected Bowen to have them installed in Bristol Blenheim aircraft within 30 days.
-When the units started arriving, they found the Metrovick transmitter was also the bench model, and when they protested, Metrovick noted that Watt had personally visited the factory and told them to put it into production because it was known to work.
+When the units started arriving, they found the Metrovick transmitter was also the bench model, and when they protested, Metrovick noted that Watson-Watt had personally visited the factory and told them to put it into production because it was known to work.

 To further confuse matters, when the war began on 1 September, the majority of the AMES team was hurriedly sent to a prearranged location at the University of Dundee in Scotland, only to find that nothing had been prepared.
-The rector had only vague memories of a conversation on the topic with Watt, and by now the students had returned for the fall term and there was little available room.
+The rector had only vague memories of a conversation on the topic with Watson-Watt, and by now the students had returned for the fall term and there was little available room.

 Bowen's AI team was sent to a small airfield outside of Perth (some distance from Dundee) that was utterly unsuitable for fitting.
 Nevertheless, radar sets and aircraft started to arrive, along with new demands from the Fleet Air Arm to equip some of their aircraft with ASV in Swordfish and Walrus aircraft.

 At a meeting in London on 30 November 1939, the relative priorities for Chain Home, Chain Home Low, AI and ASV were discussed.
 Bowen finalized plans to build the ASV radios at EKCO using the new VT90 tubes (later known as CV62) in the transmitter, while the AI Mk.
 II would use the older DET12 and TY120s.
 This meant the ASV would be somewhat more advanced than AI.